Green Weenie

 According to the August 12, 1966 issue of Time magazine, however, the hex of the Green Weenie sometimes seemed to work: "When the Pirates played the Giants two weeks ago, Prince pointed a Weenie at Juan Marichal.
-Marichal won the game, 2–1, but next day he caught the third finger of his pitching hand in a car door and missed two scheduled turns on the mound.
-In Pittsburgh, the Pirates were trailing the Philadelphia Phillies 3–1 in the seventh inning when Prince's fellow announcer Don Hoak begged Bob to use the Weenie.
-'Not yet,' said Prince.
-In the eighth inning, with Pittsburgh still behind by two runs, Prince finally waved the Weenie.
-The Pirates scored four runs and won the game 5–3.
-'Remember,' said Prince to Hoak.
-'Never waste the power of the Green Weenie.
+Marichal won the game, 2–1, but next day he caught the third finger of his pitching hand in a car door and missed his next scheduled turn on the mound.

+In another game in Pittsburgh, the Pirates were trailing the Philadelphia Phillies 3–1 in the seventh inning when Prince's fellow announcer Don Hoak begged Prince to use the Weenie.
+'Not yet,' Prince cautioned.
+In the eighth inning, with the Pirates still behind by two runs, Prince unleashed the Weenie.
+The home team promptly rallied for four runs to bail out a 5-3 victory.
+Said Prince to Hoak, "Remember, never waste the power of the Green Weenie!"

+In the end, however, the Green Weenie couldn't conjure up a National League pennant for the locals.
+Swept by the Giants at home in the final three games of the season, the Pirates finished three games out of first place.

-The Green Weenie was revived several times during subsequent seasons, but failed to stay popular with fans.
+The Green Weenie was revived several times during subsequent seasons, but it failed to approach its previous popularity with fans.

 In 1974, Prince invented another talisman, encouraging female fans to spark a Pirates rally by waving their babushkas (folded kerchiefs used as head coverings, especially by East European women, a large immigrant minority in Pittsburgh).
 "Babushka Power", as it was called, most likely inspired the Terrible Towel, another sports gimmick created a year later by sportscaster Myron Cope for the Pittsburgh Steelers, the city's football team.
 The Terrible Towel has remained popular with Steeler fans for over thirty years.